 Starting with a higher than normal baking temperature, baking for a few minutes, than lowering the temperature for the remainder of the baking time helps to create the domed top that captures the bakery style so well.

 And, who doesn’t love a good muffin top?
 (I’m not talking about the body part that’s so affectionately referred to as a muffin top on some of us, but rather a literal muffin top).
+Want another kind of muffin top?
+These Cinnamon Streusel Muffins have a layered muffin and a delicious crunchy top served with a simple glaze to pull it all together.

 Bakery muffins are usually large in size and flavor!
 And these muffins mimic both those characteristics for sure.